Turandot: femme fatale of Puccini? Conference “warm up” by António Chagas Rosa

 On the Puccinian stage – and, to a large extent, also in the composer's life – the female figure occupies a centrality rarely equaled in the history of opera.
 Few operas build their drama with such intensity around women, their passions and vulnerabilities, and the way in which, in them, love is confused with loss and sacrifice.

 If it weren't for Turandot, Giacomo Puccini's last opera, with the implacable princess who condemns to death the suitors unable to decipher the riddles, one would say that the pantheon of Puccinian heroines is almost entirely populated by women willing to die for love – Mimì, Tosca, Cio-Cio-San: figures of absolute dedication, led to tragic destinies.
 Turandot erupts, however, as dissonance in this universe: she is not a victim, but a judge; does not sacrifice, makes sacrifice; where others are consumed, it hardens.
-Is it, then, Puccini's femme fatale – or rather the most extreme expression of an imaginary that inscribes the feminine on the border between fascination and destruction?
+Is it, then, Puccini's femme fatale – or rather the most extreme expression of an imaginary that places femininity on the threshold between fascination and destruction?